aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/dispatchable_fungible_asset.md

 <a id="0x1_dispatchable_fungible_asset_ESTORE_NOT_FOUND"></a>

-TransferRefStore doesn't exist on the fungible asset type.
+TransferRefStore doesn&apos;t exist on the fungible asset type.

 <pre><code>const ESTORE_NOT_FOUND: u64 &#61; 1;<br/></code></pre>